CoderBoiis/Chips-game/README.md

 Hi guys.Im new

 ## *Project-Working Right Now*
 The project we are working on currently is the chips.py file which is on a game called chips.
 This is a game where two or more people play.
 They take up to half the chips in the pile(up to 100) per turn.
 Whoever takes the last chip loses.
-Check chips.cpp for how to create the game.
-That was made using the LinkedIn tutorial on C++.
+Check chips.cpp(which was made using a LinkedIn tutorial on C++) for how to create the game.
 Do the code for this project in the chips branch.